KEVIN-VN642/Four-compelling-insights-from-Seattle-homestay-market/README.md

 ## Installation <a name="installation"></a>
 All we need are the Anaconda distribution of Python.
-Python should version 3.*.
+Python should be version 3.*.

 ## Project motivation <a name="motivation"> </a>